-This is an example of the modification of the Basic Recipe from the article Making vegan ice cream the easy way.
+This is an example of the variation of the basic recipe from the article Making vegan ice cream the easy way.
 I made this ice cream with blood oranges, hence the beautiful red coloring.
-Because of the soy products, the ice cream does not contain any animal products.
+The soy products make the ice cream completely without animal products.

 500 g oranges